BeBOP-OBON/0_protocol_collection_template/README.md

 Note, that the protocol-level metadata is to be reported as part of the protocol in the section Minimum Information about an Omic Protocol (MIOP).
 For more information and guidance on MIOP, please refer to this document [MIOP_definition.md](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/MIOP_definition.md) or consult the [MIOP repository](https://github.com/BeBOP-OBON/miop) in this organisation.

-### Forking the repository to use the protocol templates
+### Create your own repository from this template

-**To use the templates, and apply them to your own protocols, please fork this repository.**
+**To use the templates, and apply them to your own protocols, please create a repository from this template.**

+This repository is a "template respository".
+For guidance on how to create your own repository from this template please see [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
-For guidance on how to fork a repository, please see [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+For guidance on how to fork a regular repository, please see [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Editing the protocol templates
-In the forked repository, you may then freely edit the content sections of the protocol in markdown.
+In your new repository, you may then freely edit the content sections of the protocol in markdown.
 If you are unfamiliar with markdown language, please see this list of resources and softwares to support your work:

 Training resources
 - [Markdown Cheatsheet by Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)